jvverde/MarpaX-xPathLike/README.md

     /a/0/b

 may refere to a `$d->{a}->[0]->{b}` or to a `$d->{a}->{0}->{b}`.
-If a enforcement is required for select only array's index 0 the xPathLike expression should be
+If a restriction is required for select only array's index 0 the xPathLike expression should be

     /a/[0]/b

-And similarity for hash' key '0'
+And similarly for hash' key '0'

     /a/{0}/b

-The curly bracket could also be useful to refere to keys with spaces or any special character.
+The curly bracket could also be useful to refere to keys with spaces or any special character with the help of quotes (singles or doubles).
 Some examples

-    /{two words as a keys}//{key with a / or a +}/*
+    /{'five words as a keys'}//{"key with a / or a +"}/*

 The curly and square brackets could also be used with axis and wildcard \*.
 Examples: